ndstephens/ES6-for-Everyone/NOTES.md

     - use **array destructuring** to put each response into its own variable
     - or within another `Promise.all([])` **map over each response** calling `data.json()` on each

+## Symbols

+- will review symbols again later on...